Search This Blog

 Tuesday, April 09, 2019

 I come from a storytelling people.
 My Irish ancestors steal stories from every culture on Earth and make them their own.
 My Cherokee ancestors told stories around the campfire on long nights.
-My Scots, British, German, Scandanavian and Jewish forebears told their own stories and told them quite well if you check out any decent library.
+My Scots, British, German, Scandanavian and Jewish forebears told their own stories and told them quite well.
+You can find them if you check out any decent library.

-If you've managed to do things in your life, if you've stepped out of your comfort zone regularly, if you've heard God's still small voice and said, "Here am I, send me," then you probably have a lot more interesting and illustrative stories than most folk.
+If you've managed to do things in your life, if you've stepped out of your comfort zone regularly, you've probably got a story to tell.
+If you've heard God's still small voice and said, "Here am I, send me," then you probably have a lot more interesting and illustrative stories than most folk do.
+When confronted by some deluded individual who insists he is right and that you must agree with him say, "Hold on there, Bub.
+I've got a story here and I'm not afraid to use it.

 © 2019 by Tom King